Light Pipe Design Guide

 • Operating temperature range

-For help identifying the best light pipe material for your application
+For help identifying the best light pipe material for your application, contact VCC.

 If flexible and rigid were the only options, your options might be limited.
 Light pipes are designed to accommodate a wide range of mounting types.